jcs090218/JCSUnity/docs/ScriptReference/Actions/2D/AI/JCS_2DInitLookByTypeAction.md

 # JCS_2DInitLookByTypeAction

-Look at the gameobject depends on the find method.
+Look at the game object depends on the find method.

 ## Variables